Bio Booster Armor Guyver: Characters

 The main protagonist of the series, Shō is seventeen years old and a second-year student at Narisawa high school.
 He has black hair and a slim build.
 He fights Cronos to protect his friends and family than from any need to see the enemy brought to justice.
 Had he not become host for a Guyver Unit, he would have happily continued in ignorance of Cronos.
 He cares deeply for Mizuki Segawa with the intensity of first love and Tetsuro Segawa, Mizuki's older brother, is his closest friend.
 As he is the host for the first Unit activated, he is known as "Guyver I".
+Shō later obtains a larger, more powerful Guyver Unit known as "Guyver Gigantic" after interfacing with a Creator ship.
+The Guyver Gigantic can be further enhanced into "Guyver Gigantic Exceed," enlarging to roughly 52 meters in height and changing the armor color to red.